-(a) In this sub-article, service means continuous service as defined in EC 271.2, and does not include any period of service for which termination compensation has previously been granted.

-(b)

-(i) Two (2) weeks' pay for the first year of service; plus

-- (ii) one (1) weeks' pay for each additional completed year of service; plus - (iii) one-twelfth (1/12) of a week's pay for each completed month of continuous AECL service in the final year of employment where this service is less than one (1) complete year;

-- (iv)the maximum entitlement under this section is thirty (30) weeks' pay. - (c) For layoffs effected during the course of this Collective Agreement only, an Overlay provision of: - (i) 0.5 day's pay for each month of service to a maximum of 25 days' pay; plus - (ii) 1.0 day's pay for each month of service worked after the age of 45 to a maximum of 65 days' pay;

-(iii) the parties may agree to redistribute the funds in (i) and (ii) in accordance with the demographics of any group affected by layoff.

-- (d) The termination compensation entitlement shall be disbursed in full at the time of lay-off, unless the period of lay-off is less than the employee's period of entitlement; in such an instance, it would be disbursed on regular pay days in amounts approximating the normal pay that would otherwise be received on those dates, exclusive of premium payments. - (e) payments made to persons on layoff under (d) above will continue until the termination pay entitlement is exhausted or they are recalled, whichever occurs first.
-If persons on layoff are recalled before exhausting their termination pay entitlement, the unused entitlement will remain to their credit. - (f) Employees who terminate their employment subsequent to receiving written notice of layoff, and at a mutually agreed dale, will receive the balance of the termination compensation specified in 22.08 (b) and 22.08 (c) in full immediately following termination.
+- (i) Two (2) weeks' pay for the first year of service; plus - (ii) one (1) weeks' pay for each additional completed year of service; plus - (iii) one-twelfth (1/12) of a week's pay for each completed month of continuous AECL service in the final year of employment where this service is less than one (1) complete year; - (iv) the maximum entitlement under this section is thirty (30) weeks' pay. - (c) For layoffs effected during the course of this Collective Agreement only, an Overlay provision of: - (i) 0.5 day's pay for each month of service to a maximum of 25 days' pay; plus - (ii) 1.0 day's pay for each month of service worked after the age of 45 to a maximum of 65 days' pay; - the parties may agree to redistribute the funds in (i) and (ii) in accordance with the demographics of any group affected by layoff. - (d) The termination compensation entitlement shall be disbursed in full at the time of lay-off, unless the period of lay-off is less than the employee's period of entitlement; in such an instance, it would be disbursed on regular pay days in amounts approximating the normal pay that would otherwise be received on those dates, exclusive of premium payments. - (e) Payments made to persons on layoff under (d) above will continue until the termination pay entitlement is exhausted or they are recalled, whichever occurs first.
+If persons on layoff are recalled before exhausting their termination pay entitlement, the unused entitlement will remain to their credit.

+(f) Employees who terminate their employment subsequent to receiving written notice of layoff, and at a mutually agreed date, wilt receive the balance of the termination compensation specified in 22.08(b) and 22.08(c) in full immediately following termination.

-ARTICLE 23 - SOCIETY MEMBERSHIP
+ARTICLE 23 -SOCIETY MEMBERSHIP